redhat-openstack/infrared/docs/source/tripleo-undercloud.rst

         infrared tripleo-undercloud -v --upgrade yes --images-task rpm

+``--undercloud-version`` will overwrite the value which was discovered from rhos repos.
+It is useful when installed rhos repos, are not for the current Undercloud version

-.. warning:: Currently, there is upgrade possibility from version 9 to version 10 only.
+.. warning:: Currently, there is upgrade possibility only versions 9 and 10.